 Contents

-The BFI National Lottery Audience Projects Fund has been allocated £15m over three years to support ambitious, audience-facing independent UK and international film and broader screen activity of national significance.
+The BFI National Lottery Audience Projects Fund has been allocated £15m over three years to support ambitious audience-facing independent UK and international film and broader screen activity of national significance.

 Bringing films to audiences across the UK in a dynamic and original way, the activity supported will demonstrate cultural ambition and encourage audiences to take risks in the viewing choices they make.
-Projects should be high profile and therefore be able to attract national press and media coverage.
-For local projects, funding is available through the BFI Film Audience Network.
+Your project should be high profile and able to attract national press and media coverage.

 - an increased profile for independent UK and international film and broader screen activity